Rebecca Lolosoli: Life in Umoja village

-International Activities
+International activities

-Rebecca chaired the “Maendeleo Ya Wanawake” Organization (MYWO) from 1995 to 2005.
+Lolosoli chaired the "Maendeleo Ya Wanawake" Organization (MYWO) from 1995 to 2005.
 A non-profit organization of women volunteers with mission to improve the quality of life of rural communities in particular that of Kenyan women and youth.
-Four years later, Diane von Fürstenberg noticed her on a trip to Kenya and signed her up for Vital Voices, a non-profit organization.a non-profit, non-governmental organization that works in collaboration with the main actors of economic, empowerment women's political participation and human rights.
+Four years later, Diane von Fürstenberg noticed her on a trip to Kenya and signed her up for Vital Voices, a non-profit, non-governmental organization that works in collaboration with the main actors of economic, empowerment women's political participation and human rights.
 This NGO was founded by Hillary Clinton in 1999.
 Rebecca received a "Global Leadership Award" in 2010 for her courageous initiative in the fight for women's rights.

-In the same year, world-famous stylist Diane von Fürstenberg presented a spring collection inspired by traditional clothing from the village of Umoja.
+In the same year, stylist Diane von Fürstenberg presented a spring collection inspired by traditional clothing from the village of Umoja.
 In 2009, these creations had already been presented during the parade of the DVF Catwalk.

-In 2011, Rebecca Lolosoli met Secretary of State Hillary Clinton at the Women in the World Summit in New York, summit bringing together the most influential figures in the fight for the recognition of women's rights.
-More recently, Rebecca received the GR8!
+In 2011, Lolosoli met Secretary of State Hillary Clinton at the Women in the World Summit in New York, bringing together the most influential figures in the fight for the recognition of women's rights.
+In 2012, Lolosoli received the GR8!
 Women Award for her commitment and her fight for women's rights.
 This title was awarded to her, along with 17 other women, in Dubai on March 7, 2012.

-In June 2012, the book Vital Voices was published: The Power of Women Leading Change Around the World written by Alyse Nelson which tells her story. as well as those of other influential women in the world.
+Lolosoli's story is recounted in Alyse Nelson's 2012 book Vital Voices: The Power of Women Leading Change Around the World.